 These VOCs and other indoor air pollutants (such as ozone) have been linked to numerous acute conditions, including asthma and nausea, as well as chronic diseases such as cancer and respiratory illnesses.
 A healthy. affordable way to clean the air is to get a residential indoor plant service for your home.

-Plants To Rescue your Home
+Plants to Rescue Your Home

 The good news is that a Residential indoor plant service can remove VOCs 24/7 by absorbing and degrading air pollutants and releasing oxygen into the air as part of the photosynthetic process.
 Plants included with a residential indoor plant service are notoriously adept at absorbing gases through pores on the surface of their leaves.
 It’s this skill that facilitates photosynthesis, the process by which plants convert light energy and carbon dioxide into chemical energy to fuel their growth.
 Plants can also help manage carbon dioxide levels.
 Various research groups have analyzed the effect of indoor plants on air quality in workplaces and found that in offices with plants, CO2 levels reduced by about 10 percent in an air-conditioned building and 25 percent in a building without air-conditioning.